DeviprasadShetty9833/DSA_in_C_Tutorial/Gradient_Descent/README.md

 η (eta) = learning rate = step size

-gradient = how steep the slope is
+gradient tells how far & in which direction to move

 smaller slopes → smaller steps → approach to minimum